 YNAB for iOS currently has a cool featured called geo-smart payees that uses the phone's location awareness in order to figure out where you are, and then figure out what retailer you're at.
 It will then automatically set the category and payee for a new transaction.

-They’re hoping to have this functionality available for the Android version soon as well as it’s one of the few features not available for Android users that is on the iOS version.
+They're hoping to have this functionality available for the Android version soon as well as it's one of the few features not available for Android users that is on the iOS version.
+This is how android mobile poker sites apps works when it comes to playing poker on mobile.

 Security Pin Access